dinkelk/coop/README.md

 Now access the webserver with a browser at http://127.0.0.1:5000.

-Sometimes it is necessary to reset CircuitPython after errors like 'Unable to set line 21 to input' by running:
+**Note:** Sometimes it is necessary to reset CircuitPython after encountering errors like `Unable to set line 21 to input` by running:

 ```
 $ killall libgpiod_pulsein64